Romm31/Romm31/README.md

 ---

 <p align="center">
-  <i>"Always learning, even if it's little by little — as long as I don't stop!"</i>
+  <i>"Constantly learning, even if it’s only in small increments — as long as I keep moving forward."</i>
 </p>